Education in India: Central government expenditure on education

 (c) To ensure that no one is denied of education due to economic backwardness and poverty.

 (d) To make right to education a fundamental right for all children in the age group 6–14 years.

 (e) To universalise education through its flagship programmes such as Sarva Shiksha Abhiyan and Midday Meal Scheme.

-However, even after five years of implementation of NCMP, not much progress has been seen on this front.
-Although the country targeted towards devoting 6% share of the GDP towards the educational sector, the performance has definitely fallen short of expectations.
+However, even after five years of the implementation of NCMP, not much progress has been seen on this front.
+Although the country has targeted devoting a 6% share of its GDP towards the educational sector, India's performance has definitely fallen short of expectations.
 Expenditure on education has steadily risen from 0.64% of GDP in 1951–52 to 2.31% in 1970–71 and thereafter reached the peak of 4.26% in 2000–01.
 However, it declined to 3.49% in 2004–05.
-There is a definite need to step-up again.
-As a proportion of total government expenditure, it has declined from around 11.1% in 2000–2001 to around 9.98% during UPA rule, even though ideally it should be around 20% of the total budget.
-A policy brief issued by [Network for Social Accountability (NSA)] titled "[NSA Response to Education Sector Interventions in Union Budget: UPA Rule and the Education Sector] " provides significant revelation to this fact.
+There is a definite need to step up again.
+As a proportion of total government expenditure, it has declined from around 11.1% in 2000–2001 to around 9.98% during the UPA's rule, even though ideally it should be around 20% of the total budget.
+A policy brief issued by [Network for Social Accountability (NSA)] titled "[NSA Response to Education Sector Interventions in Union Budget: UPA Rule and the Education Sector]" provides a significant revelation of this fact.
 Due to a declining priority of education in the public policy paradigm in India, there has been an exponential growth in the private expenditure on education also.
-[As per the available information, the private out of pocket expenditure by the working class population for the education of their children in India has increased by around 1150 per cent or around 12.5 times over the last decade].
+[As per the available information, the private out-of-pocket expenditure by the working class population for the education of their children in India has increased by around 1150 percent or around 12.5 times over the last decade].